SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

 Interfaces
 ****************************************************************

 The interfaces provide a simple and efficient way to fill or to equalize the SIM  database with data from SCCM or other databases.
-This is best done through the SQL Merge command.
+This is done best by using the SQL Merge command.
 Unless the databases are not on the same Microsoft SQL Server, the source server has to be made familiar to the SIM database server via a linkserver:

   .. figure:: _static/linkserver1.png